£47.50 £50.00

 £35.00

-Dia-Compe 144.7 brake lever hoods (or rubber covers if you prefer), hailing from Japan and in production from the 1970s to the 1980s (yet still new & unused after all this time!).
-The perfect finishing touch for your vintage bike, but great for bikes of the non-vintage variety too!
+Sakae/Ringyo (SR) Apex-5 chainring (or chainwheel if you prefer), hailing from Japan and in production from the 1970s to the 1980s (yet still new & unused after all this time!).
+Made from aluminium and weighing in at 108 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 OVERVIEW